Crocmagnon/blog/content/posts/to-a-new-adventure/index.md

 ---
 title: "To a new adventure!"
-tags: ['Career', 'OVH', 'OVHcloud', 'Work']
 date: 2023-03-24T11:01:05.142656+00:00
 aliases: ["/to-a-new-adventure"]
+tags: ['Career', 'OVH', 'OVHcloud', 'Work']

+# Keep them short
 description: I have a new job
+summary: I have a new job

 cover:
   image: "45.jpg"
+  relative: true
   alt: "OVHcloud logo on a wall, slightly blurry"
   caption: "I have a new job"
-  relative: true
   hidden: true
 ---
 After leaving ITSF in January, I spent February at Gatewatcher.
 The company is in Paris so the position was fully remote, with 2-3 days per month on site.
 Unfortunately and despite my hopes, it didn't work for me.